reuk/wayverb/docs_source/context.md

 "Enhanced Acoustic Simulator for Engineers".

 A simulation tool for creative users should have different goals to a technical/engineering focused tool.
-A tool for acousticians is likely to prioritise accuracy, and the ability to produce and export statistics about the acoustics of the modelled space.
-However, a tool targeted at creative users should instead prioritise:
+Specialised acoustics software will prioritise accuracy, and the ability to produce and export statistics about the acoustics of the modelled space.
+It may also assume a certain level of prior knowledge in the user.
+However, a program targeted at creative users should instead prioritise:

-- sound quality: Generated IRs should be suitable for use without any additional cleanup/editing.
+- sound quality: Generated IRs should be suitable for use without any additional cleanup or editing.
 - intuitive controls: The interface should make it obvious how each parameter will affect the output.
 - simulation speed: Part of the creative process is experimentation, and users need to hear the effects of their experiments quickly in order to iterate to the desired sound.

-It seems that there is a clear need for an acoustic simulation tool which is targeted at musicians and sound designers.
-These users only require a very specific subset of the functionality provided by other simulators.
+Creative users only require a very specific subset of the functionality provided by other simulators.
 That is, they only require the final IR result.
 Other features, such as the creation and export of statistics and visualisations, are not required.
 Therefore, such a tool could be reasonably streamlined, presenting a simple "import, configure, render" workflow and omitting additional analysis features.

 ## Project Aims

-The goal of the project is to build an acoustic simulation tool suitable for creative users.
-The development of this tool should prioritise the following
+It seems that there is a clear need for an acoustic simulation tool which is targeted at creative users.
+The goal of the Wayverb project is build such a tool.
+The development of this program should prioritise the following goals:
-goals:

 * **Plausibility**: Provide a way of generating physically plausible impulse responses of arbitrary enclosed spaces.
 * **Efficiency**: Ensure that the simulation is fast.
-Simulations times should be less than ten minutes in general, and certainly never more than an hour.
+Simulation times should be less than ten minutes in general, and certainly never more than an hour.
 * **Accessibility**: The program's controls should be intuitive, and it should be possible for someone with no programming or acoustics experience to